vagzikopis/IsingCuda/README.md

 # Ising Model

 Implement in CUDA the evolution of an Ising model in two dimensions for a given number of steps k.
-For more information about the Ising model visit the above [link](https://en.wikipedia.org/wiki/Ising_model) To execute the produced executable files Nvidia GPU is necessary.
-Parameters were chosen for optimal performance on Nvidia Tesla P100
+For more information about the Ising model visit the above [link](https://en.wikipedia.org/wiki/Ising_model).
+To execute the produced executable files, an Nvidia GPU is necessary.
+Parameters tuning for optimal performance was implemented on an Nvidia Tesla P100.

 ## Installation